Ahtesham18112011/VSDSquadron_FM/README.md

      RGB2PWM = 1'b1 : Blue LED maximum brightness, as described in the given verilog: 1'b1.
 In 1'b1 it is clearly seen that it is a binary, unsigned, 1-bit wide integral value.

+   It also allows the current to flow equally which is "0b000001" to RGB0(red), RGB1(green), RGB2(blue)

      ![Alt text](https://github.com/Ahtesham18112011/VSDSquadron_FM/blob/03bf86577080c878397fa207beafe230e47a3c23/Screenshot%20(95).png).